8 DIY SEO Tips For Small Businesses That You Can Do Before Hiring A Professional

 - Age, gender and interests of your visitors

-- How they reached your site (for example, via social media or, affiliate link)
+- How traffic reached your site (for example, via social media or, affiliate link)

 - Your least and most popular content